Updated July 10, 2020

 Special Food Recommendations For Older Horses

 It’s important to monitor an older horse’s weight as they age to ensure that they aren’t under-eating.
-There are a number of changing health considerations that may affect the digestive process of an older horses.
+There are a number of changing health considerations that may affect the digestive process of an older horse.
 Older horses can sometimes lose, break, or wear down some or many of their permanent teeth through the course of their long lives, affecting their ability to chew and effectively digest their food.
 Other factors include a loss of the ability for their gut to efficiently absorb nutrients, age-related health conditions, vitamin imbalances, and a decreased tolerance to environmental stress.

 If you are concerned about a horse’s food intake, have a veterinarian evaluate them, especially checking their oral health once a year (or twice a year if they have had teeth trouble in the past).
 Be sure to regularly evaluate the weight and food intake behavior of senior residents so you can make adjustments.
 If necessary, you can supplement their food with a natural commercial source or senior horse food that has a higher protein level to ensure they’re receiving enough macronutrients, or you can make your own special food by mashing soaked hay or hay cubes, or beet pulp, or soaking complete food before serving to give them an easier time absorbing the nutrients.
 Any changes should be made gradually to prevent colic and other digestive problems.